otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-// TODO: inform that this uses ZDH
 To begin an offline conversation, a prekey is retrieved from an untrusted prekey server.
 The security of ZDH does not require trusting the server used to distribute prekeys.
 A non-interactive auth message is created using material in the prekey and the plaintext that the user wishes to send.

-TODO: include what happens when two people send ZDH2 at the same time
 TODO: Improve this, but a rough description of how it works is:
 1. Ask the untrusted server for a authentificated prekey using a protocol to be defined in another spec.
    TODO: should we insist in doing a DAKEZ with the server?
 2. Send the last ZDH message with an encrypted data message.
 3. Ratcheting at the chain-key level for sending additional messages.

-TODO: We should highlight the problems of keep using the same session for a long time and how OTR design uses a heartbeat to force key refresh, and how there's a trade-off between the duration of the conversation and the limited number of prekeys.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)